About Watchdog Indiana

 Motivate.
 Recipients of periodic Watchdog Indiana E-mail Updates are sometimes encouraged to contact their elected public servants to let them know what they think of a legislative initiative.
 Also, E-mail Update recipients are encouraged to support Taxpayer Friendly candidates during primary and general elections.
 Watchdog Indiana maintains an individual legislator rating web page for the Governor and all 150 General Asembly members where their votes and positions on key legislative proposals since 2001 are recorded.
 General Assembly candidates are sent questionnaires to help determine if they are Taxpayer Friendly.

-Because monetary contributions are accepted, Watchdog Indiana was established on November 14, 2001, as a non-profit, non-connected, and non-party political action committee (see WINPAC) that provides information to those informed, concerned, and conscientious citizens of Indiana who want to help control their state and local government growth in public revenues, spending, and long-term debt assumption.
-Bookkeeping records of contributions must conform to the legal requirements of the Indiana Election Division.
-These bookkeeping records and the required Election Division reports protect contributors to Watchdog Indiana.
+Because monetary contributions were accepted, Watchdog Indiana was established on November 14, 2001, as a non-profit, non-connected, and non-party political action committee (see WINPAC) that provided information to those informed, concerned, and conscientious citizens of Indiana who want to help control their state and local government growth in public revenues, spending, and long-term debt assumption.
+Bookkeeping records of contributions conformed to the legal requirements of the Indiana Election Division.
+These bookkeeping records and the required Election Division reports protected contributors to Watchdog Indiana.
 All WINPAC reports filed with the Election Division are published on the Division's website at Indiana Campaign Finance.
-Of the $7,250.33 spent since 2001, $5,579.29 (77%) came from itemized contributions by Aaron Smith.
+Of the $12,700.81 spent from November 14, 2001, through December 31, 2016, $10,622.45 (84%) came from itemized contributions by Aaron Smith.
+NOTE: The Watchdog Indiana Political Action Committee (WINPAC) was disbanded on January 1, 2017.

 Understanding the Fundamental Watchdog Beliefs listed next will help you understand the Watchdog Indiana approach.